brittjavs/star-track/README.md

 # star-track app

-## Usage
 This is an application with a Rails API and JS frontend.
-The app is designed to collect observation data of constellations in the Northern Hemisphere.
-It is open to all citizen scientists.
+The app is designed to collect observation data of constellations in the Northern Hemisphere and is open to all citizen scientists.

-User Story
+## User Story
 A user can
 * Browse through constellations that are visible in the Northern Hemisphere.
 * View recorded observations for a specific constellation.